 If you used to associate braces with teens, it might be time to update your dictionary.
 However, times have changed, and dentistry is keeping up quite well.

-Orthodontics have developed in recent years.
+Orthodontics has developed in recent years.
 Thus, many adults today seek treatment for orthodontic problems.
-Dental issues such as crossbites, underbites, open bites, misplaced midline, spacing or crowding issues, and jaw joint disorders can be fixed even in adulthood.
+However, dental issues such as crossbites, underbites, open bites, misplaced midline, spacing or crowding, and jaw joint disorders can be fixed even as an adult.

 In 2014, adults made up nearly 1.5 million of Orthodontics patients in the US and Canada, based on a survey from the American Association of Orthodontists.
 “When I was practicing in the ’90s, I was lucky if one percent of my clients were adults.
 Now, about 50 percent of my patients are adults,” Director of Orthodontics at Columbia University College of Dental Medicine Sunil Wadhwa, DDS, Ph.D. says.